Rafa-ba/VentConcept/README.md

 ## Getting Started
 Download and install OpenStudio Version 1.2.1 (higher versions lead to error in the air changes per hour plots under the results tab of VentConcept).
 OpenStudio 1.2.1 can be downloaded by clicking on the following link: [Download OpenStudio 1.2.1](https://github.com/openstudiocoalition/OpenStudioApplication/releases/download/v1.2.1/OpenStudioApplication-1.2.1+29888f9a87-Windows.exe).
-Download the VentConcept Installer _VentConcept_Installer.exe_ from the repository.
-Install the program, preferencably outside the Windows program directories (use the preset options of the installer).\
+Then, download the VentConcept Installer _VentConcept_Installer.exe_ from the repository.
+Install the program, preferencably outside the Windows program directories (use the preset options from the installer).\
 \
 VentConcept is setup and ready to be used :)\
 \